terraform-ibm-modules/terraform-ibm-cis/access-ocp-api-through-cis.md

     * Click `Next`.
     * Review your selections and click on `Add`.

-6. Download the certificates in Secrets Manager.
+4. Download the certificates in Secrets Manager.
 It has `<cert_name>.key` and `<cert_name>.pem` file.

-7. Create secrets in OpenShift using the downloaded certificates.
+5. Open a terminal and run the following commands to create secrets in OpenShift using the downloaded certificates.

    ```
+   ibmcloud login --apikey <apikey>
+   ibmcloud oc cluster config -c <your_openshift_cluster_id> --admin
-   oc project openshift-ingress
+   oc project openshift-ingress  #switch to the project where your application is deployed
    oc create secret tls <secret_name> --cert=<path_of_pem_file> --key=<path_of_key_file>
    ```

-8. Create ingress for the endpoint using CIS CNAME as host and tls secret generated in previous step.
+6. Create ingress for the endpoint using CIS CNAME as host and tls secret generated in previous step.
+Save the following configuration as `ingress.yaml` and update according to your domain, secret, path, service and port.

    ```
    apiVersion: networking.k8s.io/v1
    kind: Ingress